Endpoint Agent

 Can the Coro Agent be removed from multiple users in bulk?

 Yes, you can use an external mass deployment tool to uninstall the Coro Agent from multiple devices simultaneously.
-Allow agent uninstallation must be enabled in the workspace of the affected devices first.
+First, enable Allow agent uninstallation in the workspace of the affected devices.

 For more information, see Agent settings.